 - Musca, Chameleon

-By knowing the circumpolar stars you will know the main constellations.
-Then it will be easier to pick out the new ones as the seasons change.
+By knowing the circumpolar stars you will know the main constellations, that are always in your night sky.
+It will be easier to pick out the new ones as the seasons change.
 A star chart is a map of the night sky.
 Very simple ones show the biggest, brightest stars.
 More complex charts show hundreds of stars and celestial bodies.

 Wikipedia has a cool rotating circumpolar graph and a good explanation of circumpolar stars.